slim-ai/saas-examples-harden-simple-app/README.md

 By running curl, we see that the Node web app returns a response.
 Under the hood, the Slim Sensor observes the running container and collects intelligence about the required libraries, files, and binaries.

-* Stop the container gracefully, giving the sensor(s) enough time to finalize and submit the reports. **Note:** Failure to stop the container gracefully may result in a failed hardening process.
+Finally, we stop the container gracefully, giving the sensor(s) enough time to finalize and submit the reports.
+Failure to stop the container gracefully may result in a failed hardening process.

 ```sh
 $ docker stop -t 30 app-inst